renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 );
 ```

-This example creates the table **Employee_details** with five columns or fields in the SQL database.
+This example creates the table **Employee_details** with five columns or fields in the docs.SQL database.
 The fields in the table are **Emp_Id, First_Name, Last_Name, Salary**, and **City**.
 The **Emp_Id** column in the table acts as a **primary key**, which means that the Emp_Id column cannot contain duplicate values and null values.

 ## 5. ALTER TABLE Statement
-   This SQL statement adds, deletes, and modifies the columns of the table in the SQL database.
+   This docs.SQL statement adds, deletes, and modifies the columns of the table in the docs.SQL database.

 **Syntax of ALTER TABLE Statement:**
 ```
 ALTER TABLE table_name ADD column_name datatype[(size)];
 ```
-The above SQL alter statement adds the column with its datatype in the existing database table.
+The above docs.SQL alter statement adds the column with its datatype in the existing database table.
 ```
 ALTER TABLE table_name MODIFY column_name column_datatype[(size)];
 ```
-The above 'SQL alter statement' renames the old column name to the new column name of the existing database table.
+The above 'docs.SQL alter statement' renames the old column name to the new column name of the existing database table.
 ```
 ALTER TABLE table_name DROP COLUMN column_name;
 ```
-The above SQL alter statement deletes the column of the existing database table.
+The above docs.SQL alter statement deletes the column of the existing database table.

 **Example of ALTER TABLE Statement:**